How Council is part of your everyday

 • Why I love Pottsville Creek

-by Pottsville Creek, about 1 month ago
+by Pottsville Creek, 9 months ago

 I really appreciate how Tweed Shire Council has kept the Pottsville Creek beach access natural and simple.
 It’s peaceful, with the bushland and trees preserved, just a basic shower and nearby toilets no overdevelopment or infrastructure.
 The bushland walk is beautiful and the community’s toy library for kids adds a lovely, local touch.
 It’s the perfect balance of nature and community.